 First, you may be wondering exactly what is co parenting?
 Well, co-parenting is a concept based around sharing the duties of raising a child and can be within a marriage but the term is usually used in reference to separated, unmarried, or divorced couples.
 Co-parenting has multiple benefits for both the child and the adults involved when carried out successfully.

-However, co parenting usually seems like a very daunting task when navigating a marriage split.
+Unfortunately, co parenting usually seems like a very daunting task when navigating a marriage split.
 That is why it is great to take advantage of resources like co parenting counseling, classes, and/or co-parenting books.
 I am very pleased to share with you some co-parenting guidelines from Certified Life Coach and co-parenting expert Karen Kristjanson, who brings thirty years of experience and her own personal journey to her first book, CO-PARENTING FROM THE INSIDE OUT: Voices of Moms and Dads.